 The Quiet Gobbler

 As with any season, I have taken away some good lessons from the teacher and re-enforced some lessons from years past.
-A consistent theme for me this year was dealing with the ole sneaky quiet Tom.
+A consistent theme for me this past year was dealing with the ole sneaky quiet Tom.
 Most turkey hunters have dealt with this quiet bird whether they know it or not.
-With a few of my stories from this year maybe you will realize you dealt with one too this season and didn’t even know about it.
+With a few of my stories from this past year maybe you will realize you dealt with one too this season and didn’t even know about it.